The ring of finite algebraic numbers and its application to the law of decomposition of primes: Finite Algebraic Numbers

 The map $\psi_f$ is not an isomorphism in general.
 In fact, we have the following:

-\begin{proposition} For a monic polynomial $f\in\Q[x]$ with the distinct roots $\alpha_1,\ldots,\alpha_\nu\in L$, the following conditions are equivalent: \begin{enumerate} \item The $L$-linear map $\psi_f\colon\Rec(f;L)\to L\otimes_\Q L$ is an isomorphism. \item The all roots $\alpha_1,\ldots,\alpha_\nu$ of $f$ are simple, and form a basis of $L$ over $\Q$. \item $f$ is the minimal polynomial of a normal element of $L$ over $\Q$ (recall that $\alpha\in L$ is called normal if its Galois conjugates $\sigma(\alpha)$ ($\sigma\in G$) form a basis of $L$ over $\Q$). \end{enumerate} In particular, for any finite Galois extension $L$ over $\Q$, there exists $f$ satisfying these conditions. \end{proposition} \begin{proof} The equivalence of the conditions (1) and (2) is clear from the construction of $\psi_f$.
+\begin{proposition} For a monic polynomial $f\in\Q[x]$ which decomposes into linear factors over $L$, the following conditions are equivalent: \begin{enumerate} \item The $L$-linear map $\psi_f\colon\Rec(f;L)\to L\otimes_\Q L$ is an isomorphism. \item All roots of $f$ are simple, and form a basis of $L$ over $\Q$. \item $f$ is the minimal polynomial of a normal element of $L$ over $\Q$ (recall that $\xi\in L$ is called normal if its Galois conjugates $\sigma(\xi)$ ($\sigma\in G$) form a basis of $L$ over $\Q$). \end{enumerate} In particular, for any finite Galois extension $L$ over $\Q$, there exists $f$ satisfying these conditions. \end{proposition} \begin{proof} The equivalence of the conditions (1) and (2) is clear from the construction of $\psi_f$.

 The condition (3) obviously implies (2).
 To show the converse, let us assume the condition (2).
-Then it is enough to prove that the $G$-action on the set $\{\alpha_1,\ldots,\alpha_\nu\}$ is transitive.
-Note first that the sum of the elements of each $G$-orbit in $\{\alpha_1,\ldots,\alpha_\nu\}$ is a rational number, which is nonzero because of the linear independence.
-If there are two (or more) $G$-orbits, there exist two ways to express the rational numbers as linear combinations of $\alpha_1,\ldots,\alpha_\nu$, which contradicts the linear independence.
-Thus the set $\{\alpha_1,\ldots,\alpha_\nu\}$ is a single $G$-orbit, as desired.
+Then it is enough to prove that the $G$-action on the set $\{\xi_1,\ldots,\xi_\nu\}$ of all the distinct roots of $f$ is transitive.
+Note first that the sum of the elements of each $G$-orbit in $\{\xi_1,\ldots,\xi_\nu\}$ is a rational number, which is nonzero because of the linear independence.
+If there are two (or more) $G$-orbits, there exist two ways to express the rational numbers as linear combinations of $\xi_1,\ldots,\xi_\nu$, which contradicts the linear independence.
+Thus the set $\{\xi_1,\ldots,\xi_\nu\}$ is a single $G$-orbit, as desired.

 The ``in particular'' part follows from the normal basis theorem. \end{proof}